“I felt a lump, but I didn’t think anything about it,” Kathryn Parvu, janitor at UnityPoint Health, says. “I worked two jobs and was extremely busy.”

 Parvu also sought support from her sister, Maria Stines, who lives about 90 miles away.
 What they didn’t know at the time of Parvu’s breast cancer battle was that soon the roles would switch.

-“My sister is just starting her battle.
+“My sister finished her series of treatments last fall.
 She works two jobs, too, running a little restaurant and working at an insurance agency.
 She wouldn’t have done her test, except there was a mobile screening lab in her area one day,” Parvu says.

 Since they are sisters, Parvu and Stines thought perhaps both had the same kind of cancer.
 However, that wasn’t the case.